-Classic white subway tile will always be the classic choice for bathrooms and backsplashes, but we're seeing a rise in brick glazed tiles, stacked horizontally or vertically—giving any space a fresh modern look.
-Sea-foam green tile seems to be especially popular—it's even in Mandy Moore's master bathroom.
+White subway tile will always be the classic choice for bathrooms and backsplashes, but we're seeing a rise in brick glazed tiles, stacked horizontally or vertically—giving any space a fresh, modern look.

 For a while, hanging chandeliers in the bathroom was de rigueur.
 But with today's slightly more minimalist approach to bathroom design, a softer globe pendant might be a better choice.
-It makes a killer statement above a freestanding bathroom too.
+It makes a killer statement above a freestanding bathtub.

 This may be an unpopular opinion, but we've seen enough Moroccan patterned tiles for a while—especially the stark black-and-white variety.
 That said, we still enjoy them in moderation when sourced and laid out authentically.
 So instead of black and white, we're excited about the textured look of antique terra-cotta tiles to give a bathroom a sense of history and visual interest.

 Remember the scene from The Holiday when Cameron Diaz tries to get into a tiny English cottage tub?
-This is a little like how we feel about all clawfoot tubs in general—they look really quaint, but their practicality doesn't exactly follow suit.
+That's kind of how we feel about all clawfoot tubs in general—they look really quaint, but their practicality doesn't exactly follow suit.
 Instead, try a minimal freestanding tub with full visual appeal and a spacious and practical nature.

 One trend we've never fully understood is the vessel sink.
-Not only are they most often awkwardly installed at the wrong height, but it takes just the tiniest water pressure for water to splash everywhere—a nightmare.
-Instead, we're loving the look of wall-mounted vanities, which, on top of looking sleek and being ultra practical, also make a bathroom feel larger by not cluttering the floor space.
+Not only are they most often awkwardly installed at the wrong height, but it also takes just the tiniest water pressure for water to splash everywhere—a nightmare.
+Instead, we're loving the look of wall-mounted vanities, which on top of being sleek and being ultra-practical, also make a bathroom feel larger by not cluttering the floor space.

-We know, we have strong feelings about tile—but has anyone ever really liked fish scale tile?
-If you want to feel like you're under the sea à la Little Mermaid, may we suggest the textured nature of Moroccan Zellige tiles instead?
+We know, we have strong feelings about tile—but fish scale tile can skew a bit cheesy, right?
+If you want to feel like you're under the sea à la Little Mermaid, may we suggest the textured nature of Moroccan zellige tiles instead?
 While they come in a variety of colors, this shattered pearl glaze in gray-blue hues is especially calming and beautiful.
-We're big fans.